NeuroTechX/ntx_slack_archive/_announcements_.md

 >
 The Student Clubs committee is looking for someone to help us develop a website for the Student Clubs initiative.
 The website will be cool and good-looking, including lots of ressources for new, future and established student clubs, obviously open-source, and probably developed using Jekyll (or similar framework) on GitHub.
 If you know someone that would be interested in helping us, please contact me (<mailto:benjamindeleener@neurotechx.com|benjamindeleener@neurotechx.com>).

+2/28/2017 3:07 PM

+ **benjamindeleener** :

+ >For those who have no idea about NTX Student Club Initiative, here is a small piece from last year: <https://medium.com/neurotechx/ntx-student-clubs-initiative-2fba98b0d082#.fqqy48nc8>